This post has been sponsored by Pfizer.

 - Visit KnowPneumonia.com to learn more about the risk of pneumococcal pneumonia.

 - Talk to your doctor or pharmacist about pneumococcal vaccination.
-I reached out to my doctor for the discussion about the vaccination and it was a beneficial one.
+I have already reached out to my doctor for this discussion.

 By Pamela Lutrell